Who Was Nina Simone?

 While she may be gone, Simone left a lasting impression on the world of music, art and activism.
 She sang to share her truth, and her work still resonates with great emotion and power.
 Simone has inspired an array of performers, including Aretha Franklin, Laura Nyro, Joni Mitchell, Lauryn Hill and Meshell Ndegeocello.
 Her deep, distinctive voice continues to be a popular choice for television and film soundtracks.

-Two documentaries on the musician's life were released in 2015: The Amazing Nina Simone, directed by Jeff L. Lieberman and backed by Re-Emerging Films, and What Happened, Miss Simone?, from Netflix.
+Two documentaries on the musician's life were released in 2015: The Amazing Nina Simone, directed by Jeff L. Lieberman, and What Happened, Miss Simone?, from Netflix.
 The latter project was directed by Liz Garbus and offered commentary from daughter Lisa and ex-husband Stroud, among others.
 In addition to glorious musicianship, the project detailed troubling aspects of Simone's life, including the abuse she endured from her ex-husband and in turn the abuse daughter Lisa endured from her mother.
 What Happened, Miss Simone? later received an Oscar nomination for best documentary.
 In a turn of controversial casting, Simone was also depicted by actress Zoe Saldana in the 2016 biopic Nina.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!